datacarpentry/sql-ecology-lesson/sql.md

 Setup
 -----

+_Note: this should have been done by participants before the start of the workshop._

 1. Install Firefox
 2. Install the SQLite Manager add on: **Menu (the three horizontal lines near the top right corner of Firefox) -> Add-ons -> Search -> SQLite